dalphonorechi/Data-Science-Portfolio/ReadME.md

          _Tools: scikit-learn, xgboost, Pandas, imbalanced-learn, seaborn, matplotlib_

-    - [Supervised Learning: Parkison's Disease Detection](https://github.com/dalphonorechi/data-science-portfolio/Parkison-s-Disease/blob/main/Parkison's%20Disease%20Detection.ipynb): The aim of the project is to predict if a person has Parkison's Disease using biomedical voice measurements.
+    - [Supervised Learning: Parkison's Disease Detection](https://github.com/dalphonorechi/Parkison-s-Disease/blob/main/Parkison's%20Disease%20Detection.ipynb): The aim of the project is to predict if a person has Parkison's Disease using biomedical voice measurements.

          _Tools: scikit-learn, pandas, seaborn, matplotlib_

-    - [Supervised Learning: Predicting Type of Wine](https://github.com/dalphonorechi/data-science-portfolio/Wine-Type/blob/main/Predicting%20Wine%20Type.ipynb): The aim of the project is to predict if the type of wine is red or white using the famous wine quality dataset.
+    - [Supervised Learning: Predicting Type of Wine](https://github.com/dalphonorechi/Wine-Type/blob/main/Predicting%20Wine%20Type.ipynb): The aim of the project is to predict if the type of wine is red or white using the famous wine quality dataset.

          _Tools: scikit-learn, pandas, imbalanced-learn, seaborn, matplotlib_

-    - [Unsupervised Learning: Mall Customer Segmentation](https://github.com/dalphonorechi/data-science-portfolio/Mall-Customer-Segmentation/blob/main/CustomerSegmentation.ipynb): Analyzing a dataset containing data on various mall customers.
+    - [Unsupervised Learning: Mall Customers Segmentation](https://github.com/dalphonorechi/Mall-Customer-Segmentation/blob/main/CustomerSegmentation.ipynb): Analyzing a dataset containing data on various mall customers.

          _Tools: scikit-learn, pandas, KMeans, seaborn, matplotlib_

 - ### Natural Language Processing

-    - [Unsupervised Learning: Webscrapping and Customer Reviews Analysis](https://github.com/dalphonorechi/data-science-portfolio/British-Airways-Virtual-Experience-Program/blob/main/Task-1-Web-Scrapping-Customer-Reviews-Analysis.ipynb): This was the first task of British Airways Virtual Experience program.
+    - [Webscrapping and Customer Reviews Analysis](https://github.com/dalphonorechi/British-Airways-Virtual-Experience-Program/blob/main/Web%20Scrapping%20Customer%20Reviews%20Analysis.ipynb): This was the first task of British Airways Virtual Experience program.
 Data was scrapped from [Skytrax](https://www.airlinequality.com/airline-reviews/british-airways).
 The data was customer reviews about british airways airline.
 The data was cleaned and analysed using NLP techniques such as topic modelling and semantic analysis.

-        _Tools: scikit-learn, pandas, nltk, gensim, wordcloud, vader, LatentDirichletAllocation, seaborn, matplotlib_
+        _Tools: scikit-learn, pandas, beautifulsoup, nltk, gensim, wordcloud, vader, LatentDirichletAllocation, seaborn, matplotlib_

 - ### Data Analysis and Visualization.

     * __Power BI__

         - [SuperStore Dashboard](https://github.com/dalphonorechi/SuperStore-Sales-Dashboard): These are Power BI reports that analyze the superstore sales data.

+- ### Micro Projects:

+    - __Python__

+        - [Kafka Producer and Consumer](https://github.com/dalphonorechi/Kafka-Intro/): An introduction to Apache Kafka.
+Containing a producer thats sends data to a topic and a consumer that reads from th topic.